maksimKorzh/listing-scraper/README.md

 This allows you to keep a scraper configuration and reuse it later.

 Saved configurations can be useful when you want to scrape the same website again or share a scraper configuration.

-### Load Scraper

-Loads a previously saved scraper configuration from a file.

-After loading a scraper, you can review its configuration and use it for scraping.

 ### Start Scraper